methodphoto/mincc/data/2018/2018-reigate-pilgrims.md

 title: "Reigate Pilgrims v The Min"
 gameLocation: "The Red Lion, Betchworth"
 gameDate: "16/09/2018"
+shortReport: "Reigate Pilgrims won the toss and inserted The Min, who made 184-6  Reigate Pilgrims made 189-5 when they batted so won by 5 wkts"
 result: "Reigate Pilgrims won by 5 wkts"
 resultType: "Lost"
 type: "game"
 ---

-Played at The Red Lion, Betchworth on 16/09/2018

-Reigate Pilgrims won the toss and inserted The Min, who made 184-6  Reigate Pilgrims made 189-5 when they batted so won by 5 wkts

 ## The Min Innings